Ryuthns/MQTT-Project/README.md

 ## Result
 The program work as intended, but sometimes there is a problem with multithreading on center processing side.
-The program sometimes still save an image even with a delay and that saved image will not be moved to "Cache".
+The program sometimes still save an image even with a delay and that saved image may or may not be moved to "Cache".
 This could be due to some problems with sftp because we put a code to connect to server in a while loop.
+Our XML files still can't detect some images.
+It needs more training to be more precise, but other than that it's working fine.

 ## Benefits
 - Help prevent smoking in public areas